Skip to content

 Agent

-In the context of agents, waiting for user feedback is useful to ask clarifying questions.
+In the context of agents, waiting for user feedback is especially useful for asking clarifying questions.
+To illustrate this, we’ll create a simple ReAct-style agent capable of tool calling.

 Using Pydantic with LangChain